-The VEWH has recently implemented improvements to the budgeting approach for water deliveries, which more effectively manages the past trend of underspend.
-Rather than planning for all watering actions to be delivered, the VEWH now assesses the most likely seasonal conditions and analyses past trends of actual deliveries and expenditure.
+To manage for this variability, the VEWH assesses the most likely seasonal conditions and analyses past trends of actual deliveries and expenditure.
 This analysis informs the assumptions around how much water will be delivered in the coming year and therefore how much expenditure will be incurred.
-The new approach more effectively reduces underspend resulting from the uncertainty associated with seasonal variability, while still ensuring sufficient funds are allocated to allow all priority watering actions to be delivered.